 The University's dean of students is responsible for the overall coordination of rules and regulations regarding student discipline for misconduct and serves as the final appeal for student disciplinary decisions.
-The associate dean of students for community standards (hereafter "associate dean") is primarily responsible for the operational details of the disciplinary process.
-The associate dean will review all reports of misconduct and may coordinate the need for any follow-up investigation by the Department of Public Safety.
-If the associate dean determines that the facts stated in the report, if true, would violate the Student Code of Conduct, the incident will be heard through hearing or a hearing with the Student Disciplinary Committee.
+The assistant dean of students for community standards (hereafter "assistant dean") is primarily responsible for the operational details of the disciplinary process.
+The assistant dean will review all reports of misconduct and may coordinate the need for any follow-up investigation by the Department of Public Safety.
+If the assistant dean determines that the facts stated in the report, if true, would violate the Student Code of Conduct, the student will be charged with hearing or a hearing with the Student Disciplinary Committee.
 When appropriate, some